bitcoinclassic/documentation/spec/transactionv4.md

 modifications to such signatures outside of validating all transactions.

-For this reason the merkle tree is extended to include (append) the hash of the v4 transactions (and those alone) where the hash is taken over a data-blob that is build up from:
+For this reason the merkle tree is extended to include (append) the hash of the v4 transactions.
+The markle tree will continue to have all the transactions' tx-ids but appended to that are the v4 hahes that include the signatures as well.
+Specifically the hash is taken over a data-blob that is build up from:

 1. the tx-id
 2. the CMF-tokens 'TxInScript'